 The SMAST is a 13-item questionnaire that requires a 7th grade reading level, and only a few minutes to complete.
 It was developed from the Michigan Alcoholism Screening Test.
 Evaluation data indicate that it is an effective diagnostic instrument, and does not have a tendency for false positives, as does the Michigan Alcoholism Screening Test.
 It is strongly recommended that the DAST-10 be used along with the SMAST unless there is a clear indication that the client uses alcohol but does not use any other drug at all.

 The SIAS is a 20 item self report scale designed to measure social interaction anxiety defined as “distress when meeting and talking with other people”.
 This tool is helpful in tracking social anxiety symptoms over time, and may be helpful as part of an assessment for social phobia or other anxiety related disorders.
+An exploratory factor analysis yielded three factors: (1) interaction anxiety, (2) anxiety about being observed by others, and (3) fear that others will notice anxiety symptoms.
+However, hierarchical factor analysis suggested that these factors all load on a single higher-order factor, social anxiety.

 The SABCS is a brief, public domain, reliable and valid measure of suicidality/suicide risk.
 It is appropriate for public screening, research, and clinical purposes, including the assessment of clinically meaningful changes in suicidality.